TheBIMsider/BYF/README.md

 A simple, powerful fitness tracking web app that individuals can fork/download and use as their own personal tracker.
 The core concept is streak-based motivation where users set their own daily milestones and track consecutive days of meeting their goals.

+## 🤖 **Built with AI-Assisted Development**

+This project was created using modern AI-powered development tools, demonstrating the power of human-AI collaboration in software development:

+- ⚡ **Vide Coding Sessions**: Built live using AI pair programming
+- 🧠 **Claude (Anthropic)**: Primary AI assistant for architecture, code generation, and documentation
+- 👨‍💻 **GitHub Copilot**: Code completion and intelligent suggestions
+- 🏗️ **Human Expertise**: AECO/BIM industry knowledge and project direction by [TheBIMsider](https://github.com/TheBIMsider)

+**Why this matters:** This showcases how AI tools can help domain experts (like AECO professionals) create sophisticated web applications without traditional programming backgrounds, while maintaining high code quality and best practices.

+---

 ## 🌟 **Choose Your Backend**

 BribeYourselfFit offers multiple storage options to fit your needs: